Undervoltologist/ITE-EC-Reader/README.md

 Uses PawnIO to read and write to the EC chip.
-Install PawnIO here: https://pawnio.eu/ Also needs .NET 8: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.23-windows-x64-installer (should work for other EC chips as well, expect issues with the chip name and etc on chips that aren't ITE)
+Install PawnIO here: https://pawnio.eu/ Also needs .NET 8: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.23-windows-x64-installer

 Use the Up & Down keys to navigate.